indrora/ponzu/docs/spec.md

 ## Checksums

 All checksums in version 1 of Ponzu are SHA3-512 as defined by [FIPS PUB 202](https://csrc.nist.gov/publications/detail/fips/202/final).

+The value of the checksum is either:

+* For full 4K records with a zero length, the SHA3-512 of the CBOR data.
+* For full 4K records with a nonzero length, the SHA3-512 of the data and portion
+* For half (2K) records with a non-zero length, the SHA3-512 of the data portion.

 If a checksum is all zero, it's considered "unknown" or "uncalculated".
 Unknown checksums are not invalid -- they are simply considered unreliable.